 INTRODUCTION: To comply with State and Federal regulations, the Village of Ossining must issue an annual report which describes the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level on any water quality standard.
 This report provides an overview of last year's water quality and information as to the source of your water and the various treatment processes.
-Also included are details with regard to test results for 27 contaminants and how they compare to State standards.
+Also included are details with regard to test results for 27 contaminants and how they compare to State standards, as well as a listing of 112 additional compounds not detected.
 We want you to be informed about your drinking water and that we have met water quality standards.
 If you have any questions about this report or concerns about your drinking water, please call Stephen Ho, Chief Filter Plant Operator, at (914) 941-0128, Monday to Friday, 7 a.m. to 3 p.m.
 You can also attend the Village of Ossining Board Meetings, which are held every first and third Wednesday of the month at the Birdsall-Fagan Police Court Facility, 86-88 Spring Street, Ossining, N.Y.